 We were lucky that the caretaker of Neveh Shalom synagogue opened it for us and allowed us to see it in detail.
 For the first time, I saw the altar of a synagogue which has commandments written on it.
 It resembles a church except that altar is different.
 The hall is simple with old style cane furniture.
 There is a central podium I assume for Rabbi to make announcements.

-The Portuguese had a love and hate relationship with Kolkata.
+The Portuguese had a love and hate relationship with the city.
 They set up their initial place of worship way back in late 17th CE.
-Their signs in Kolkata today remain the form of this Portuguese church that was built around 1799 CE.
+Their signs in the city today remains in the form of this Portuguese church that was built around 1799 CE.
 This church is dedicated to Rosary Virgin Mary and is built in a classic Catholic style.
 It is a fairly large church and impeccably maintained.
 The white exterior with blue outline reminded me of the churches back home in Goa.

 I would remember speaking to the nuns there.
 When I told them I have come from Goa, they immediately switched to Konkani.

-One of the ladies who survived the Calcutta Black Hole is buried here – do look out for a tablet announcing that in Portuguese church in Kolkata.
+One of the ladies who survived the Calcutta Black Hole is buried here – do look out for a tablet announcing that in Portuguese church in the megapolis.

 Shwetambar Jain Temple

 In Indian communities, Jains cannot be far behind from a trading hub.
 So in a small lane in Canning Street, we found this white marble Shwetambar Jain temple.
 Dedicated to 24th Teerthankar Mahaveer, the temple has his idol in the middle.
 The main temple is surrounded by white marble torans and carved pillars.
 These were covered with colorful clothes, something that I saw for the first time in a Jain temple.
 The recessed ceiling is decorated with lights in multiple colors.

 Apparently, only Jains are allowed to visit the temple.